 We researched and tested dozens of upholstery cleaners in The Lab and at home, rating each on its ease of setup, effectiveness, portability, noise level, and overall value.
-After analyzing our insights, we found the Bissell SpotBot Pet Portable Deep Cleaner is our favorite upholstery cleaner because it's effective on a variety of stains, from salsa spills to crayon marks, and is easy to use and store.
+After analyzing our insights, we have plenty of options to keep your home clean.
+Let's take a look!

 Manual and automatic cleaning modes

 Only cleans one 5- to 6-inch spot at a time